piumaz/angular-pull-to-refresh/README.md

 # Angular Pull-To-Refresh

-Provides an Angular component and service, for the Pull-To-Refresh feature like on Chrome.
+It provides an Angular component and a service, for the Pull-To-Refresh feature.

 <a href="/projects/pull-to-refresh/">Documentation</a>